LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-mvc.rst

 In this project, you’ll show that you can:

 #.
 Read and understand code written by others.
 #.
-Work within the controller and view portions of an ASP.NET application.
+Work within the controller and view portions of a ASP.NET MVC application.
 #.
 Use Razor syntax to display data within a view.
 #.
 Create new handler methods to process form submission.